akovalyo/coding_challenges/README.md

 **Python**

+* Binary Search Tree from Preorder Traversal
 * Counting Elements
+* Diameter of Binary Tree
+* Minimum Path Sum
 * Number of Isles
-* Minimum Path Sum
-* Diameter of Binary Tree
-* Binary Search Tree from Preorder Traversal
+* Leftmost Column with at Least a One

 ## Google Kickstarter 2020: